An Insight Into All Things Underfloor Heating

 In turn, underfloor heating on the whole operates at an excellent level of energy efficiency, which can have an extremely positive influence on home energy bills over time.

-Underfloor heating can be split into two categories with regards to how it works; a wet UFH installation features water that travels around the pipework in a sub-floor system.
+Underfloor heating can be split into two categories with regards to how it works; a wet UFH installation features warm water that travels around the pipework in a sub-floor system.
 A dry underfloor heating installation utilizes matting or electric wires that are set within tiles or concrete screed, or alternatively fitted beneath the flooring.

 Wet underfloor heating systems are typically the best option for whole-house installations, and for new-build properties being erected from scratch.